Ascorbic acid properties

 Healing properties of vitamin C

 - Antioxidant: Vitamin C is especially Known because of its antioxidant properties.
 Most of its applications derive from this property.
-(More information about Antioxidant properties of vitamin C in the listing above)
+(More information about Antioxidant properties of vitamin C in the listing below)

 - Eyes diseases: Ingestion of this vitamin helps prevent the onset of eye diseases, especially those of degenerative nature, such as loss of vision, retina detachment, cataracts, macular degeneration or glaucoma.